portofcontext/pctx-py-sandbox/README.md

 **Not a Security Boundary (Same as Docker):**

 Like all container solutions, Podman provides [strong isolation but not a perfect security boundary](https://www.helpnetsecurity.com/2025/05/20/containers-namespaces-security/).
 Linux namespaces were designed for resource partitioning, not security isolation.
-While they provide excellent defense-in-depth:

-- All containerized processes share the same Linux kernel
-- Kernel vulnerabilities could potentially allow escapes
-- Side-channel attacks (Spectre, Meltdown) may leak information

-**Best Practices:**
-- Keep your kernel updated with security patches
-- Use on systems with recent kernels (5.10+) that have namespace security improvements
-- Rootless Podman provides additional security layers
-- Monitor for kernel CVEs related to namespaces and containers

 ## License